roryclaasen/colors.css/scripts/template.md

 ## Install it yourself

-Clone or [download](https://github.com/roryclaasen/colors.css/archive/node.js.zip) this repository, then in the project folder run the command
+Clone or [download](https://github.com/roryclaasen/colors.css/archive/node.js.zip) this repository, then in the project folder run the command:

 ```shell
 $ npm install